 Furthermore, this study is concerned exclusively with the expenditure, or demand-side, impacts of HEIs.
 But these are not the only, and are probably not the most important, impacts that HEIs may have on their host regional economies.
 For example, one of the most important contributions that HEIs can make to their host regions, at least in principle, is their supply of skilled graduates whose (private) benefits are apparent through graduate wage premia.
 However, recall that in expenditure impact analyses, including our own, incoming students' expenditures typically have the biggest impact, yet these may be the very students who are least likely to stay and stimulate the host region through their enhanced productivity.
 Any overall assessment of the contribution of HEIs to their host region must attempt to measure supply-side, as well as demand-side or expenditure impacts.
 Our view is that regional Computable General Equilibrium (CGE) models can be usefully applied to explore the supply-side impacts of HEIs.
-For example, in Hermannsson et al (2010g) we simulate the impact of maintaining current policies on the level of student recruitment.
-The resultant increase in the proportion of graduates in the Scottish labour market has an impact which dominates the expenditure effects of Scottish HEIs.
+For example, in Hermannsson et al (2010g) we simulate the impact of maintaining current higher education policies on student recruitment.
+The productivity-enhancing impact of the resultant increase in the proportion of graduates in the Scottish labour force is significant and dominates any expenditure impact.